 The last five columns in this table indicate how well the cross-validation profile can predict the outcome of the conditional branches in libc.
 The column labeled "BTFNT" represents the conditional branch miss rates using the "backwards-taken, forwards-not-taken" static branch prediction technique.
 The next column, labeled "B&L", shows the miss rates due to the heuristics as defined by Ball and Larus [1].
 We use the same implementation for the B&L heuristics in this study as was used in the previous ESP study [4].
-Table 6 describes the heuristics in detail.
+Table 5 describes the heuristics in detail.
 The heuristics were applied one by one in a pre-determined order, and branches not being predicted by a heuristic are predicted using a uniform random distribution.
-The pre-determined order is shown in Table 6, going from top to bottom, starting with the Loop-Branch heuristic ending with the Guard heuristic.
-This order was found to be one of the most effective orderings in the Ball and Larus study [1].
-The "Weight" column in Table 5 represents the static profile-based miss rates using the weighted cross-validation profile, and "Norm" represents the miss rates using the normalized cross-validation profile.
+The pre-determined order is shown in Table 5, going from top to bottom, starting with the Loop-Branch heuristic ending with the Guard heuristic.
+This order was found to be one of the most effective ordering in Ball and Larus study.
+The "Weight" column in Table 6 represents the static profile-based miss rates using the weighted cross-validation profile, and "Norm" represents the miss rates using the normalized cross-validation profile.
 The "Perfect" column is the miss rates achieved by using the same input to trace the program and to measure the branch prediction accuracy.
-In each case, the misprediction rates shown are for only the conditional branches that were also executed (covered) in the cross-validation profile.
-The average misprediction results for libc shows that the cross-validation profile achieves a normalized miss rate of 17% which is only 8% higher than the perfect miss rate of 9%.
-The average BTFNT miss rate is 33%, and the B&L heuristic miss rate is 34%.
+In each case, the misprediction rates shown are for only the conditional branches that were also executed in the cross-validation profile.
 Therefore for ear these results apply to 90% of its conditional branches executed in libc, which accounts for 14% (90% 16%) of all the conditional branches executed by ear.
 The misprediction results show that, for ear, the cross-validation profile achieves a normalized misprediction rate of 19% which is 9% higher than the perfect miss rate of 10%.
 The BTFNT miss rate for ear is 47%, and the B&L heuristic miss rate is 41%.